-* Erdal takes a hard look at those who insist, in the teeth of the evidence, that shared ownership will never work – a sorry tale of prejudice masquerading as economic thinking.
-The book contains detailed case studies as well as interviews with a range of people, whose inspiring stories of success fly in the face of economists’ standard predictions.
-These successes include high levels of productivity; sustained rapid growth; fast-moving, innovative responses to changing worlds; high levels of investment aimed at long-term prosperity; and above all, the sheer happiness that comes from the experience of working together in businesses that they own together, sharing the wealth that they create together.
+* Erdal takes a hard look at those who insist, in the teeth of the evidence, that shared ownership will never work - a sorry tale, he argues, of prejudice masquerading as economic thinking.
+The book contains detailed case studies as well as interviews with a range of people, whose inspiring stories of success fly in the face of received wisdom.
+These successes include: high levels of productivity; sustained rapid growth; fast-moving, innovative responses to changing worlds; high levels of investment aimed at long-term prosperity; and, above all, the sheer happiness employees experience in working together in businesses that they own together, sharing the wealth that they create.

-* At a time when the ‘normal’ corporate economy has been badly shaken, Beyond the Corporation is a book to weigh in the balance.
+* At a time when the 'orthodox' corporate economy has been badly shaken, Beyond the Corporation makes essential reading.